COVID-19 Update: We are here for you.

 Q. What does it mean to have my credit reporting frozen?

 A. We will report the frozen status of the account in the next monthly reporting period immediately after you inform us that you have been impacted.
-We will resume normal credit reporting on October 1, 2020 (or after October 1, 2020 for customers in the states listed above).

 Q. Will freezing the reporting in any way negatively impact my credit score?

 A. The purpose of freezing your account status while you are impacted is to help reduce the negative impact to your credit.
 However, each credit reporting agency considers different factors in determining your credit score, not just your account status with Credit Acceptance.
 Please contact the appropriate credit bureau for specific questions relating to your credit score.

 Q. If I wanted the freeze to be removed from my credit report, can I do that?